erkan000/erkan000.github.io/not/_java/testEJB_Mochito.md

+﻿#

+---
+layout: default
-﻿# Unit testing EJB's with embedded @Resources
+title: Unit testing EJB's with embedded @Resources
+date: 03.02.2019
+---

 At my work, i often need to test newly created EJB methods.
 My EJB classes also have @Resources datasource and it gets datasource from Application Server Context.
 For doing unit test of this situation, i need to have Mock datasource and inject EJB's.
 First of all mochito pom is;